3mdeb/news-and-ideas/blog/content/post/2020-05-01-trenchboot-nlnet-ci-cd-system.md

 ![GtiLab CI repositories](img/tb-gitlab-ci-repositories.png)
 *GtiLab CI repositories*

-Whenever there are changes in any of above repository, related CI/CD process (called pipeline) is triggered.
+Whenever there are changes in any of the above repository, related CI/CD process (called pipeline) is triggered.
 Its result is indicated as `passed` or `failed` and dedicated artifacts are published and can be download by user.
 Let's analyze it with details on the example of `3mdeb/landing-zone` repository.